vulcanize/ipld-eth-indexer/README.md

 ### Watcher
 Finally, setup the watcher process itself.

-Start by downloading vulcanizedb and moving into the repo:
+Start by downloading ipfs-blockchain-watcher and moving into the repo:

 `go get github.com/vulcanize/ipfs-blockchain-watcher`